Computing with B-series: Introduction

 \subsection{Elementary differentials}

 The derivatives of $f$ with respect to $t$ involve various products of the tensors of partial derivatives of $f$.
 The derivatives of order $k$ are in one-to-one correspondence with the set of rooted trees with $k$ nodes.
-The factor $F_f(\tau)(y)$ in \eqref{bseries} is an \emph{elementary differential}.
-For simplicity we will usually omit the subscript $f$.
+The factor $F_f(\tau)(y)$ in \eqref{bseries} is an \emph{elementary differential}. \revA{Here we primarily follow the notation established in \cite{hairer1993,hairer2013geometric}, which the reader may wish to consult for more details.} For simplicity we will usually omit the subscript $f$.
 The elementary differentials for a given function $f$ are defined recursively by

 From a programming perspective it is perhaps clearer to write the elementary differentials in Einstein summation form; e.g.

 Here subscripts denote differentiation and repeated subscripts imply summation.